-1. On-the-job Training
+- 1. On-the-job Training

 - a.
 New Staff is assigned to a cleaning crew where they learn:

 - System problem diagnostics

 - Basic Operation of the Jet-Vac truck

 - Proper technique for cleaning sewers including blocked lines

 - Proper work site and traffic safety

 - How to read Quarter Section Maps and use GIS

+- Use Lucity to complete work orders and work requests

+- CSO inspection

+- Appropriate emergency response procedures

+- Where the CSO Sites are located

+- How to inspect CSOs

+- How to safely access the CSO sites

+- What information to collect for reporting purposes

 - b.
 After the Employee shows competence in the above the employee is moved to the Construction Crew where they learn:

 - How to repair sewer lines

 - How structures are installed and repaired

 - Trench Safety

 - More advanced traffic safety

 - How to work safely around other utilities

+- 2. In-house training

+- a.
+The Collection System Supervisor coordinates several training classes in house each year.
+Normally all staff attend the sessions.

+- a.
+The regulatory compliance manager holds safety training for employees including confined space entry.

 - c.
-As the skills mentioned above are developed the employee accompanies the CSO inspection person where they learn:

-- Appropriate emergency response procedures

-- Where the CSO Sites are located

-- How to inspect CSOs

-- How to safely access the CSO sites

-- What information to collect for reporting purposes
+The Utility maintains training manuals for staff's use.